-New this year, we are asking the Sirens community to raise funds to help some of these professionals attend Sirens.
+We are again asking the Sirens community to raise funds to help some of these professionals attend Sirens.
 Assuming that we reach our fundraising goals, we will provide a Sirens registration and round-trip shuttle ticket to one librarian, one educator, and one publishing professional (which may be anyone from an editor to an agent to a publicist to a cover designer to a bookseller).
 As part of the application process, we will ask for a resume and a statement of interest.

-If you can—whether that’s $5 or a full scholarship of $365—we hope that you’ll help us provide these scholarships!
+If you can—whether that’s $5 or a full scholarship of $325—we hope that you’ll help us provide these scholarships!

 Donations for the scholarship program will be accepted through November 30, 2018.